 - To help those left behind after fatal domestic abuse

-- To increase community awareness of domestic violence and risk factors
+- To increase community awareness of domestic abuse and risk factors

 - To help agencies improve their work on preventing domestic violence